Custom Foam Inserts

-Foam inserts are inserts made from materials like polyurethane, polyester and polyethylene.
-Their main objective is to provide a cushion to products in transition, such as cameras, laptops, knives, telescopes and virtually anything else that needs to be held when not in use.
+The main objective of custom foam inserts is to provide a cushion to products in transition, such as cameras, laptops, knives, telescopes, and virtually anything else that needs to be held when not in use.
 It is quite common to find foam inserts inside both carrying cases and shipped boxes.
 They range from light duty to heavy duty.

 Examples of carrying cases designed with foam inserts include:

 - Trade Show Cases

 To best protect a delicate or intricately designed product, we recommend custom foam inserts as opposed to stock foam inserts.
 This is because they can so easily and thoroughly be manufactured to fit your product.
 Custom foam inserts can be made using a great many processes.
 These include CAD routing, hand prototyping, steel rule die cutting, convoluting, and waterjet cutting.
 All of these processes allow for custom foam inserts with precise dimensions.
 For extra deep cuts and exceptionally large products, manufacturers can make wire cut foam inserts.
 They can make them as thick as 50 inches or more.
 In addition, manufacturers can design them with special properties, like anti-staticity, or special additions, like an adhesive backing.
 Foam properties like polyethylene can range in appearance, from nearly transparent to opaque.
 Because of this, and because they accept modifications, custom foam inserts can also be infused with a wide variety of colors.